oicr-gsi/sample-fingerprinting/workflow-sample-fingerprinting/README.md

-##sample-fongerprinting workflow
+##sample-fingerprinting workflow

 Version 2.0.2

 ###Overview

-Sample Fingerprinting workflow produces a graphical report on genotype clustering by sample (donor) and send alerts if there's a possible swap/mix-up detected.
+Sample Fingerprinting workflow produces a graphical report on genotype clustering by sample (donor) and sends alerts if there's a possible swap/mix-up detected.
 It uses .vcf .tbi and .fin files produced by FingerprintCollector workflow.
 The below graph describes the process:

 ![sample-fingerprinting flowchart](docs/SampleFingerprinting_specs.png)